 Independent Arts (IA) have transformed an empty space on Newport High Street, creating a vibrant art gallery and a wellbeing hub for art-based projects that can benefit your mental and physical health.

 OPEN: 10.30am – 3.30pm Thursday, Friday and Saturdays

-The People’s Pop-Up Gallery, known as PPUG, opening Thursday 25th April 2019, is located at 33 High Street, Newport, and will also have a wellbeing hub.
+The People’s Pop-Up Gallery, known as PPUG, opened in April 2019 at 33 High Street, Newport, Isle of Wight.
 There will be a series of engaging exhibitions and the hub will act as a social prescribing referral service for anyone who feels they may benefit either mentally or physically from one of several projects facilitated by IA.

 Changing lives through art is very much the impetus behind IA.
 Established in 1987, the charity now leads the way on the Island for arts-based social prescribing.
 Social prescribing is simply where people receive non-medical help to improve their health and well-being through activities delivered in a social setting.
 These activities have measurable outcomes and vary from participating in a singing workshop to improve respiratory health, enjoying a dance class to assist with neurological conditions, to joining an anxiety café to reduce feelings of anxiety and isolation.
 At PPUG you will be able to find out about workshops, classes and groups designed to help improve mental and physical wellbeing.

 Most of the artwork due to be exhibited at PPUG has been produced either at therapeutic workshops run by Independent Arts, or in environments designed to give artistic opportunities to people and children of all backgrounds.